davetron5000/rspec_test_data/README.md

 This allows the creation of test data that is more than one factory, but scoped to a test file.

 Rails comes with the concept of *fixtures* which is a global set of data that is available to all of your tests.
-Many developers, mysefl included, find this is hard to manage when an app becomes non-trivial, and can get extremely complicated when you use and validate foreign key constraints.
+Many developers, myself included, find this is hard to manage when an app becomes non-trivial, and can get extremely complicated when you use and validate foreign key constraints.